iherman/rdfjs-di/README.md

 - Primarily at validation time, it doesn't do all the checks that the DI specification defines.
 - In contrast with the DI specification, the Verification Method (ie, the public key) is expected to be be present in the input.
 In other words, the package does not retrieve the keys through a URL, it looks for the respective quads in the input dataset.
 - The management of proof chains is a bit restricted compared to the specification: proof chains and sets are not mixed.
-In other words, either all proofs are part of a chain or form a chain; the case when a previous proof reference points at a set of proofs has not been implemented.
+In other words, either all proofs are part of a set or form a chain.
+The case when a previous proof reference points at a set of proofs has not been implemented.
 - It has not (yet) been cross-checked with other DI implementations and, in general, should be much more thoroughly tested.

 There is also a missing feature in the DI specification regarding the usage for Datasets in general.
 For a Verifiable Credential there is a natural "anchor" Resource used to "connect" the input dataset with its proof.